krecicki/VideoMergePlus/README.md

    video_processor.convert_gif_to_mp4()

 ## Concatenate GIF & Video Clips
 You can change the resoltuion of the GIFs to your end video resolution.
-Check your files info for correct sizes to avoid the first clip being a different size than  the second,
+Check your files info for correct sizes to avoid the first clip being a different size than  the second.
+Everything else is automatic.

 ```
 ffmpeg_cmd = f"ffmpeg -i {input_file} -vf \"scale=1280:720\" -y {output_file}"
 ```

+You can read more about all the supported codec here https://ffmpeg.org/ffmpeg-codecs.html

 ## File tree example
 1. 📦admaker